bakkerme/right-click-enhancer/README.md

 ## Features
 * Can open a valid but unlinked URL in the page by highligting it
-* Can open an image in a new tab (strangely MS Edge does not do this)
+* Can open an image in a new tab
 * Can save an image without it being renamed and converted to a PNG while in InPrivate mode
 * ...and more to come

 ## Developing
+These scripts were designed to be run in Windows Subsystem for Linux, but will probably work in Cygwin or a Linux VM.
+The Powershell scripts do need to be run in Windows, however.

 Opening in developer hotreloading mode
 ```bash
 npm install